jdum/odsgenerator/README.md

-# odsgenerator, an .ods generator.
+# odsgenerator, a .ods generator.

 Generate an OpenDocument Format `.ods` file from a `.json` or `.yaml` file.